 Who is drawing the biggest crowds?

-And there's it's just so early.
+And there's just so early.

 We haven't even had the 2014 midterms yet.